humnasul/pionair-hack/README.md

 5. An optional hardware companion: an air-quality sensor wired to an LED strip — mirrors the same red-to-green scale physically, so the signal doesn't require opening an app at all.
 **Why software & hardware?** Increased reliability, accessibility to all populations, ease-of-use, convenient, and portable
 ## How to Run It:
-1. Make sure you have the required packages installed: Python, Numpy, SKLearn, math,
+1. Make sure you have the required packages installed: Python, Numpy, SKLearn, math, etc.
+2. Update the API keys for Purple Air and OpenWeather to your own.
+3. Enter the directory for the project and type `py .\testing_datasets.py\` into the terminal to generate an updated `trained_model.json`.
+Ensure the 2 dataset CSVs are in the directory
+4. Once the `json` is generated, type `py .\app.py` to open an interactive web page.
+The application is interactive and will work with your inputs! (note that AQI can be entered manually as the third option for AQI input, this was for testing purposes.
+Use the GPS feature.)
 ## UI Mockup:
 https://www.figma.com/proto/tnyfL6ssnZGn7j6YS148RZ/Traffic-Air?node-id=99-4827&t=zTU7NGGUzN9Bw7uW-1&scaling=scale-down&content-scaling=fixed&page-id=56%3A481&starting-point-node-id=87%3A392
 ## How it works